MajorFrenchy/MajorFrenchy.github.io/_posts/2026-03-05-vpinfe-macos.md

     <br><br>

-- The 1st think you will need to do is to set your monitors in the settings menu <br><br>
+- The 1st time, you will need to set your monitors in the settings menu <br><br>

 <img src="https://raw.githubusercontent.com/MajorFrenchy/MajorFrenchy.github.io/main/Screenshots/VpinFE/VPinFE-monitors.jpg"
      width="75%"